nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Step 5.
 The user executes `like E4` command to add a location to favourites. <br /> The `like` command calls `FavouriteLocationsStorage#save()`, causing the modified state of the `favouritesList` to be saved into the `favouritesList.txt`. <br />
 Step 6.
 At any point when a command is called, the `AliasStorage#overwriteAliasListFile()`, `HistoryRouteStorage#overwriteHistoryListFile()`, `NotesStorage#overwriteNotesListFile()`, `DailyRouteStorage#overwriteDailyRouteFile()` and `FavouriteLocationsStorage#overwriteFavouritesListFile()` methods will be executed, but not all files will be modified.
 The above steps explains which lists will be modified after the commands listed above are called.
-For all other commands, they also call the overwrite functions but they do not modify the state of any of the lists `aliasList`,  `historyList`, `notesList`,  `dailyRouteList` and `favouritesList`.
+For all other commands, they also call the overwrite functions, but they do not modify the state of any of the lists `aliasList`,  `historyList`, `notesList`,  `dailyRouteList` and `favouritesList`.
 Thus, the `aliasList.txt`, `routesHistoryList.txt`, `notesList.txt`, `dailyRouteList.txt`  and `favouritesList.txt` inside the created `data` folder remains unchanged. <br/>
 #### Design Consideration
 Alternative 1 (current choice): Saves the entire list of block aliases, visited routes, tagged notes, daily routes and favourite locations. <br/>